A Center of HOPE in the Community

 - Train caregivers to tend, clean and treat patients

 - Biblical teaching, support and discipleship.

-- In partnership with MCDC and the “Massibambisane” project AFnetAid co-sponsored the construction of Two Orphan Care Centers, accommodating around 160 AIDS Orphans during 2005.
-Another Center is under construction, and 2 new ones planned for 2006 in Soshanguve, and one in Mansa, Zambia.
+- In partnership with MCDC and the “Massibambisane” project AFnetAid co-sponsored the construction of two Orphan Care Centers, accommodating around 160 AIDS Orphans during 2005.
+Another 3 centres were completed in 2006 in Soshanguve, and one in Mansa, Zambia.

 - AFnetAid is co-sponsoring a project through which 45 Home-based Care Workers, daily tend to about 450 terminally ill AIDS patients.

 AFnetAid is not just slapping a temporary superficial bandage on a huge underlying problem, HIV/AIDS in Africa.

 The AIDS pandemic is killing an entire generation of fathers and mothers and leaving millions of children without the physical and emotional support of parents.
 Our aid brings healing from within as we reach out to these children so a new generation can break the cruel and seemingly hopeless cycle of poverty and disease.

 AFnetAID seeks to inspire hope for the future as we take AIDS orphans off the streets and give them back their childhood, equip them with the skills they need to thrive rather than just survive, and provide compassionate care to meet their physical needs of food, clothing, shelter, and medical attention.

 Band-aids represent healing, but also love and caring.